bettybowie/READMEgenerator/README.md

    ## Usage

-   Nothing really.
+   Nothing to know.

    ## License

-   This project is licensed under EPL_1.0 license.
+   This project is licensed under GPLv3 license.

    ## Contributing

-   None.
+   No guidelines.

    ## Tests